1. What is eCom Foundations?

 I know this probably sounds crazy to have to state John Yoon actually dropships.

-But here's the deal; it's shocking how many gurus are selling courses, yet they haven't done any dropshipping in years.
+In reality, it's shocking how many gurus are selling courses, yet they haven't done any dropshipping in years.

-Sure they might have had a successful store back when dropshipping was less competitive.
+Sure, they might have had a successful store back when dropshipping was less competitive.

-We know at least 1 of the 4 members of Project Verum is actually doing dropshipping.
+In this case, we know at least 1 of the 4 members of Project Verum is actually doing dropshipping.

-The sales figures Yoon shares are impressive.
+Granted, the sales figures Yoon shares are impressive.

-But the problem with sales numbers and revenue isn't a reliable indicator that a store is doing well.
+However, the problem with sales numbers and revenue isn't a reliable indicator that a store is doing well.

 It's all about PROFIT and what you get to keep in your bank account.

-To be fair, Yoon is far more transparent than most course sellers because he willing to share the revenue breakdown for his hit product.
+Granted, Yoon is far more transparent than most course sellers because he willing to share the revenue breakdown for his hit product.